dkatavic/remove-social-locker/README.md

 # remove-social-locker

-Remove OnePress Social Locker from sites like http://www.filmovita.com/ and http://www.serijex.com/
+This is git repo for chrome extension that removes OnePress Social Locker from sites like http://www.filmovita.com/ and http://www.serijex.com/

+link to app: #Not_published_yet